What is a course handicap?

 handicaps we can correct that difference.
 When the two friends play the first

-course, they play with course handicaps of 9 and 18, with nine shots given to the
+course, they play with course handicaps of 4 and 14, with ten shots given to the

 with twelve shots given to the worse player.